annulen/sysdig-wiki/sysdig-Chisel-API-Reference-Manual.md

 _Notes_
 * If the requested field is not exported by an event (e.g. non I/O events don't export the fd.name field), the return value of field() will be nil.
-*  one important field you need to be aware of is evt.rawarg.
+* One important field you need to be aware of is evt.rawarg.
 This field can be used to extract arbitrary system call arguments, e.g. evt.rawarg.res, and its type depends on the field you're asking.
 Use _sysdig -L_ to find out the type of event arguments.

 **evt.get_num()**

-Return the incremental event number.
+Returns the incremental event number.

 **evt.get_ts()**

-Return the raw event timestamp, expresses as nanoseconds since epoch.
+Returns the raw event timestamp, expressed as nanoseconds since epoch.

 **evt.get_type()**